Nimrod51/dem-raster-to-3d-plugin/README.md

 1. Clone or download this repository and place items in a folder, e.g. "DEM-Raster-to-3D-Plugin"

-1. Copy folder to your QGIS plugin directory, typically under:
+1. Copy folder to your QGIS plugin directory, on Windows this is typically:

 C:\Users\yourusername\\.qgis2\python\plugins